cjungmann/pwb/README.md

 ## OVERVIEW

 `pwb` is a pager with benefits.
-When integrated into a Bash script, it enables the presentation and interaction with items in an arbitrarily large collection.

-`pwb` is a pager with benefits.
 It manages the display of collections of items, whether they are lines of text, files in a directory, commits in a repository, or something else.
 The tool provides a